|

 Five

-Sudbury General Hospital reported seeing the same inexplicable
+the Sudbury General Hospital reported seeing the same

-bright silver, oval-shaped light as it moved across Lake
+inexplicable bright silver, oval-shaped light as it moved

-Ramsey and disappeared behind the Hospital.
-On July 28,
+across Lake Ramsey and disappeared behind the Hospital.

-light come over Lake Ramsey, turning around.'
-At the same
+big whitish light come over Lake Ramsey, turning around.'

-time, Kay Duffy saw a 'very large lightbulb-kind of a thing,
+At the same time, Kay Duffy saw a 'very large lightbulb-kind

-the size of a kitchen saucer traveling slow enough to follow
+of a thing, the size of a kitchen saucer traveling slow

-who did not wish to be identified said they both saw it,
+wish to be identified said they both saw it, the same

 The